dmnfarrell/dmnfarrell.github.io/_posts/2023-09-15-wgs-snp-clustering.markdown

 ## Background

 Whole genome sequencing (WGS) has emerged as a powerful tool in the field of public health, specifically in the context of pathogen strain typing.
 In order to categorize strains they are traditionally 'typed' using molecular methods like spoligotyping, MIRU-VNTR, RFLP or MLST.
 With WGS this can be accomplished at a superior resolution.
 WGS provides a detailed blueprint of virtually the entire genome.
-This alloes every SNP difference between samples to be counted, within the error of instrument measurement.
+This allows every SNP difference between samples to be counted, within the error of instrument measurement.
 This information is used to help track the transmission and spread of infectious diseases or identify the source of outbreaks.
 Often WGS is used to assemble genomes and count alleles of reliable predefined genes, a type of whole genome MLST (wgMLST).
 This offers standardization and  effectively avoids problems associated with genes moving in and out of the genome in many species, where SNPs calling would be made complex.
-For 'clonal' For bacteria like TB which generally change quite slowly by single nucleotide mutations it is possible to count all the SNPs from variant calling and count the differences.
+For 'clonal' bacteria like TB, which generally change quite slowly by single nucleotide mutations, it is possible to count all the SNPs from variant calling and count the differences.

 In either case, for general surveillance it is necessary to create a naming scheme that reflects the grouping of strains.
 A straightforward solution is to create a hiercharchical system where strains are assigned common 'lineages' based on their relatedness at a given threshold level.
 Different levels can be used to compose the strain name down to a high resolution level, thus creating a consistent nomenclature.
 This should also be dynamic to accomodate new strains as they are added to the known population.
 This concept is not new.
 Such a system has already been described and implemented in the SnapperDB tool <sup>[1](https://doi.org/10.1093/bioinformatics/bty212)</sup>.
 Another is the Pango lineage designation system used for Sars-Cov-2.

-A method is given here, implemented in Python, that makes a naming scheme by clustering at given SNP levels and allows new samples to be added arbitarily.
+A method is given here, implemented in Python, that makes a naming scheme by clustering at given SNP levels and allows new samples to be added in batches.
 It uses agglomerative clustering to cluster samples according to their SNP distance.

 ## Method